millescasGoto/docker/test_docker.md

 git clone https://[git-user]:[git-token]@github.com/jive/icu-bot.git
 ```
 > [!WARNING]
-> If you have a Postgres database running on your local machine, you should kill the `PID` following this command:
+> If you have a Postgres database running on your local machine, you might have to kill the `PID` following this command:
 > ```
 > sudo lsof -i :5432
 > ```